 For people with high blood pressure, green tea might be good for supporting health.
 You should always talk to your doctor though, to see what’s right for you.

 Cognitive Health and Anti-Aging

 Thanks to a compound called epigallocatechin gallate, or EGCG, green tea may also be good for the mind and for slowing aging.
 This compound not only protects against UV related damage but may also help halt skin aging caused by free radicals.

 Tea plants are known as fluorine accumulators, meaning that they can absorb and store fluoride.
-Those with thyroid conditions or other disorders should ask a doctor and exercise caution with green tea consumption for this reason.
-(10)
+Those with Hashimoto’s thyroiditis or other thyroid conditions, as well as any other disorders, should ask a doctor and exercise caution with green tea consumption.

 Green tea is not studied in children and not recommended during pregnancy.
+It can also block the absorption of folic acid, so it may not be best to consume if you’re trying to conceive.
 Due to its high antioxidant content, it can interact with some medications so check with your doctor before consuming green tea, especially in large amounts.